 It is not mandatory, but you can bundle the Nomad 7 solar panels with your purchase.

 Now, 3350 mAh of power may not sound like that much and granted, it really is not.
 However, for its size, it is a fairly impressive amount.
 While not as capable as others, this lipstick charger does feature high-speed charging and will detect your device to deliver the best charge possible.

 Being only crafted from premium materials, you are guaranteed a long-lasting charger.
 Its aluminum-alloy chassis and scratchproof coating will hold up to moderate abuse.
 No doubt, this is where this charger shines the brightest.
 It can easily be tucked away in your pocket, purse or any place you can imagine.
-It really is that small (it is practically the size of lipstick).
+It really is that small (it is practically the size of a lipstick).

 A few color options are at your disposal including blue, pink, golden, silver and black.

-Criteria Used For The Evaluation
+Criteria Used for Evaluation

 The Raw Power and Maximum Capacity

 From one battery charger to the next, the maximum capacity it can hold is going to vary; there is no doubt about that.
 But, what exactly signifies the total power that it holds?
-Most commonly, you will either see the power be represented by ampere hours (Ah) or milliampere hours (mAh).
+Most commonly, you will either see the power be represented by ampere-hours (Ah) or milliampere-hours (mAh).
 For the most part, you will see the latter more than the former.
 In case you see it labeled in Ah, know that for each 1 Ah of power, it is 1000 mAh (hence the “Milli”).
 However, what does this mean to the average person?

 This number describes the energy charge that a battery can hold and in other instances, how long a battery will last before it needs to be recharged.
 For external battery chargers, it is more about how much power this will hold.
 Of course, still, this number may be foreign to you and it still may not easily represent how much energy the charger has.
 As such, manufacturers typically give an example of how much power their charger has.
 For example, 20000 mAh could charge an iPhone 7’s battery seven full times.
 Just know, the larger the number the better.